Skip to main content

 New York court clarifies that EUO scheduling letters sent by regular mail are sufficient - certified mail is not required for valid examination under oath notices.

 When insurance companies schedule examinations under oath (EUOs) in New York no-fault cases, healthcare providers sometimes argue that proper notice wasn’t given if the scheduling letters weren’t sent by certified mail.
-However, a recent Appellate Term decision clarifies that regular first-class mail is perfectly adequate for EUO scheduling notices.
+This technical objection reflects a misunderstanding of New York’s notice requirements for EUO scheduling.
+The Appellate Term decision in Central Park Physical Medicine & Rehab. clarifies that regular first-class mail is perfectly adequate for EUO scheduling notices, and certified mail is not required unless specifically mandated by statute or regulation.

 This distinction matters because EUO no-shows can have serious consequences for healthcare providers, including waiver of discovery rights and claim denials.
-Understanding the proper notice requirements helps providers and attorneys evaluate whether they have valid grounds to challenge an insurance company’s EUO scheduling procedures.
+Understanding the proper notice requirements helps providers and attorneys evaluate whether they have valid grounds to challenge an insurance company’s EUO scheduling procedures or whether objections based on mailing methods lack merit.

-The case also reinforces that once an EUO is properly scheduled - regardless of the mailing method - providers must appear or face claim denials.
-As we’ve seen in other no-fault insurance cases, courts consistently uphold insurance companies’ right to conduct EUOs when proper notice is given.
+The case also reinforces the broader principle that once an EUO is properly scheduled—regardless of the mailing method—providers must appear or face claim denials.
+As we’ve seen in other no-fault insurance cases, courts consistently uphold insurance companies’ right to conduct EUOs when proper notice is given, and technical objections about mailing methods rarely succeed absent specific statutory or regulatory requirements.

 Central Park Physical Medicine & Rehab., P.C. v IDS Prop. & Cas.
 Ins.
 Co., 2019 NY Slip Op 51148(U)(App.
 Term 2d Dept. 2019)